-What is Nonoxynol-9 ("N-9")? - Truth Is.. ·N-9 is a chemical in a category of compounds called "surfactants".
-Surfactants work by disturbing the cell membrane. · N-9 is the active ingredient in most over-the-counter ("otc") spermicidal products available in the United States and many other countries. · Initially it was thought that N-9 was also an effective microbicide against Sexually Transmitted Infections (STIs) and HIV (AIDS).
-In vitro (laboratory) studies show that N-9 produces bacteriacidal and virucidal effects by disrupting the cell membrane and the viral envelope.
+- Initially it was thought that N-9 was also an effective microbicide against Sexually Transmitted Infections (STIs) and HIV (AIDS).
+In vitro (laboratory) studies show that N-9 produces bactericidal and virucidal effects by disrupting the cell membrane and the viral envelope.
 But recent in vivo (in people) studies are changing the way people think.

 Fact #1 - Nonoxyol-9 Does Not Kill HIV

-For Years many have believed that Nonoxynol-9 Kills HIV.
-NOT TRUE.
-Here are some Articles Dispelling That Rumor..
+For years many have believed that Nonoxynol-9 kills HIV.
+This is not true.
+Here are some articles dispelling that rumor.

 It appears that when used frequently in the vagina, contraceptive products containing Nonoxynol-9 can cause disruption of the vaginal epithelium (cell wall) - a condition that may increase a woman's risk of becoming infected with HIV.
 The impact of N-9 on the vaginal epithelial appears to be dose-related.
 Small infrequent doses of N-9 (once a day or less) appear to cause little or no disruption of the epithelium, whereas more frequent, larger doses consistently cause disruption.